galarb/gyroturn/README.md

 # Robot PID control function

-This Library provides a simple PID control function for Robot control (using Gyro, Ultrasonic, Optical Ecoder, as inputs to the PID)
+This Library provides a simple PID control function for Robot control (using Gyro, Ultrasonic, Optical Ecoder, Line tracking sensor, as inputs to the PID)

-Supports HC-06 Bloutooth module with Clicli embedded (see github.com/galarb/clicli)
+Supports HC-06 Bloutooth module with Clicli embedded (see github.com/galarb/clicli).
+Currently Clicli they do not work together. (bug which I could not solve yet)

 Class Functionalities:
-- the Object constructor, gyroturn() expects the following integers: in1-4, enA (L Motor) and enB (R Motor), pin for encoder sensor, Echo and Trig
+- the Object constructor, gyroturn() expects the following integers: in1-4, enA (L Motor) and enB (R Motor), pin for encoder sensor, Echo and Trig, Line tracking Analog Pin
-Note: enA and enB must be PWM pins! these correspond to L298N motor driver pins for direction and speed control.
+Note: enA and enB must be PWM pins! these correspond to L298N motor driver pins for direction and speed control. note that pins 11 and 13 are reserved for the BT module. rxPin = 11, and txPin = 13

 - void begin(bdrate) is used to initiate the serial monitor at the specified baud rate.
 Bluethooth is also started at the same baud rate.